Hiroki-Maeda/ninwavelets/README.md

 # NinWavelets
-This is a python script to generate 'Generalized Morse Wavelets'(GMW).
+This is a python package to generate 'Generalized Morse Wavelets'(GMW).
 And perform CWT based on GMW.

 # Install